Leekos/Meowie-MagsRedux-patch/README.md

 # 🔫 MagsRedux Patch – Enhanced Handguns v1.2

 **A patch for [Meowietty’s Enhanced Handguns v1.2](https://github.com/Meowietty/Enhanced-Handguns-v1.2)**
-Adds full **magazine system support** for new weapons and adjusts magazine stats, textures, and descriptions to better integrate with **MagsRedux**.
+Adds full **magazine system support** for new weapons and adjusts magazine stats, textures, and descriptions to better integrate with Reworked Pistols

 ---